|

 I stay?

-not provide hotel accommodations, one accompanying parent
+While we do not provide hotel accommodations, one accompanying family member is

 What